ILoveBacteria/DSD-assignments/computer_assignment2/README.md

 - [x] Add missed increment operations in State machine always
 - [x] Implement all 12 register instructions
 - [ ] Implement all 7 memory instructions
+- [ ] Read memory contents from a file